MQTT Protocol Reference

 Payload format

-All pin values are wrapped in a JSON array:
+Pin values are wrapped in a JSON array.

 ["value"]